archiverjs/node-archiver/README.md

 ]);
 ```

-#### file(filepath, data, callback(err))
+#### file(filepath, data)

 Appends a file given its filepath.
 Uses a lazystream wrapper to prevent issues with open file limits.
+When the instance has received, processed, and emitted the file, the `entry` event is fired.

 ```js
 archive.file('mydir/file.txt', { name:'file.txt' });
 ```

-#### finalize(callback(err, bytes))
+#### finalize()

 Finalizes the instance.
-When the instance's stream has finished emitting, the callback is fired.
-This generally doesn't correspond to the end of the destination stream; though a solution to track the destination stream may come in a future release.
+You should listen for the `end`/`close` of the destination stream to properly detect completion.

+## Events

+Each instance is a node `Transform` stream and inherits all its events.
+Events listed here are custom.

+#### entry

+Fired when the input has been received, processed, and emitted.
+Passes file data as first argument.

 ## Zip